eriknn/ha-pax_ble/README.md

 Fast scan interval refers to the interval after a write has been made.
 This allows for quick feedback when the fan is controlled, and does not disconnect between reads.
 This fast interval will remain for 10 reads.

+Setting speed to less than 900 RPM might stall the fan, depending on the specific application.
+I don't know if stalling like this could damage the fan/motor, so do this with care.

 ## Thanks

 @PatrickE94 for the Calima driver: